junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 *One tap -- yes.*

 "Hum," Dean glances in that direction, where a long bridge stands over the river, crossing from one side to the other, and glances at the plant again.
-"You better have a good reason."
+"You'd better have a good reason."

 He holds his breath and heads to where the smell comes from.
 The wind is consistent in sending the new wave of smoking smell.

 Dean thinks he's almost fainted from the smell and suffocation when he walks closer to the place.
 There is a large gap under the connection where the bridge is standing on the shore.
-Long metal and rock forms a corner that looks like it's been repurposed to a temporary shelter.
+Long metal and rock form a corner that looks like it's been repurposed by someone as a temporary shelter.
 A figure of a human lies in the shadow, with a spark of light at the end of a burning cigarette.
 The smell comes from there.

-"Just a homeless, I don't see why you want me come here."
-Dean whispers to the plant.
+"Just a homeless, I don't see why you want me to come here," Dean whispers to the plant.

 White smoke starts steaming out of the plant.
 It takes Dean a second to realize what's happening.
-He hisses at the mist in lowered voice, "What are you doing?
+He hisses at the mist in a lowered voice, "What are you doing?
 Cas!
 Come back in!
 There's iron all over the place!"

 A man in uniform approaches the human in shadow before the ghostly mist of Cas can reach an agreement with Dean.